 H.B.
-No. 249 proposes amendments to the Texas Tax Code that focus on the appraisal value of real property for ad valorem tax purposes.
+No. 249 proposes amendments to the Texas Tax Code to clarify and streamline the appraisal process for real property regarding ad valorem tax purposes.
 The bill modifies Section 1.12(d) to clarify the appraisal ratio for properties under Section 23.23, removing references to Section 23.231, and repeals a previous amendment to Section 1.12(d) that was set to take effect in 2027.
 Additionally, the heading of Section 23.23 is updated to indicate it applies to "real property" rather than just "residence homestead."
-New subsections are introduced to outline conditions under which appraisal offices can increase the appraised value of real property, including a cap on increases and provisions for property transfers between spouses.
-The bill also defines "new improvements" and clarifies that limitations on appraised value apply to all real property, including manufactured homes.
+New subsections are introduced to outline conditions under which appraisal offices can increase property values, including caps on increases and provisions for property transfers between spouses.

 Statutes affected: